aposin/openinsuranceplatform/CODING_MANIFEST.md

 >In this branch concret versions will be held.
 See more under point 2.4 Versioning

 ### 1.2	Workflow
 In our projects we prefer a lightly customized GitHub Workflow, to get a more detailed level in the pull request / review process.
-Basic concept ist build on the following standard [workflow](https://guides.github.com/introduction/flow/).
+Basic concept is built on the following standard [workflow](https://guides.github.com/introduction/flow/).

 The key aspects of the used workflow are as follows:
 - Each developer pushes to their own repository and pulls from others.